albar965/littlenavmap-manual/src/en/LOGBOOK.rst

    plan and performance files.
 These are only references which will turn invalid if the files are moved or renamed.

-Page Fuel and Weight
+Tab Fuel and Weight
 ^^^^^^^^^^^^^^^^^^^^

-Block fuel and trip fuel are extracted from the :ref:`fuel-report`.
+Block fuel and trip fuel are extracted from :ref:`fuel-report`.

 Used fuel is the fuel consumption between liftoff and touchdown.

-Page Description or Comments
+Tab Description or Comments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Links are recognized in the field ``Description`` and can be opened in the dock window ``Information`` on tab ``Navaids`` which is shown after clicking on a logbook entry or selecting ``Show Information`` in one of the context menus.
+Links are recognized in the field ``Description or Comments`` and can be opened in the dock window ``Information`` on tab ``Logbook`` which is shown after clicking on a logbook entry or selecting ``Show Information`` in one of the context menus.